aditya-yadav-007/HashGuard/README.md

-# HashGuard – CLI Antivirus Scanner
+# HashGuard – CLI Virus Scanner

 ![HashGuard](./img/icon.png)

-**HashGuard** is a lightweight, drag-and-drop CLI antivirus scanner that uses **VirusTotal** to check files for malware.
+**HashGuard** is a lightweight, drag-and-drop CLI virus scanner that uses **VirusTotal** to check files for malware.
 It hashes any file using SHA-256, queries VirusTotal, and gives a color-coded risk rating.

 ---